umbclug/lug-site-v5/content/installfest.md

 If you like what you see, you can install Linux on your computer.

 {{< callout type="warning" >}}
-  **Warning:** Installing may erase your current system.
+  **Warning:** Installing WILL erase your current system.
 Backup important files first!
 {{< /callout >}}

 ### Backup Recommendations